Butrus al-Bustani: Achievements

-In the social, national and political spheres, he founded associations with a view to forming a national élite and launched a series of appeals for unity in his magazine Nafir Suriya.
+In the social, national and political spheres, he founded associations intending to form a national élite and launched a series of appeals for unity in his magazine Nafir Suriya.

 In the educational field, he taught in the schools of the Protestant missionaries at ‘Abey before founding his own National School in 1863 on secular principles.
 At the same time, he compiled and published several school textbooks and dictionaries to become known famously as the Master and Father of the Arabic Renaissance.

 Al-Bustani compiled an Arabic dictionary and published eleven volumes of an Arabic encyclopedia with the help of his sons.
 He wished to spread awareness and appreciation for the Arabic language, hoping to promote the cultural significance of the Middle East in the modern world.

 In the cultural/scientific fields, he published a fortnightly review and two daily newspapers.
 In addition, he began work, together with Drs Eli Smith and Cornelius Van Dyck of the American Mission, on a translation of the Bible into Arabic known as the Smith-Van Dyke translation.
-He founded the National School in Beirut.
+As an alternative to the Ottoman state schools and the missionary schools he founded the National School in Beirut, which offered secular education in the Arabic language. in Beirut.

-His prolific output and groundbreaking work led the creation of modern Arabic expository prose.
-While educated by westerners and a strong advocate of western technology, he was a fierce secularist, playing a decisive role in formulating the principles of Syrian nationalism (not to be confused with Arab nationalism).
+His prolific output and groundbreaking work led to the creation of modern Arabic expository prose.
+While educated by Westerners and a strong advocate of Western technology, he was a fierce secularist, playing a decisive role in formulating the principles of Syrian nationalism (not to be confused with Arab nationalism).

 Stephen Sheehi states that al-Bustani's "importance does not lay in his prognosis of Arab culture or his national pride.
 Nor is his advocacy of discriminately adopting Western knowledge and technology to 'awaken' the Arabs’ inherent ability for cultural success (najah) unique among his generation.
-Rather, his contribution lays in the act of elocution.
+Rather, his contribution lies in the act of elocution.
 That is, his writing articulates a specific formula for native progress that expresses a synthetic vision of the matrix of modernity within Ottoman Syria."